Bidding combinatorial games: The first fundamental theorem of bidding play

-Case, Left holds the marker: Suppose that Right does not tie Left's bid, i.e. Right bids $r<\ell$.
-By assumption, he does not gain by deviating by outbidding Left.
-And, by deviating by lowering his bid, Left remains the winner of the auction.
-If Right ties Left's bid, i.e. $r=\ell$, then Left wins the bid by marker ownership.
+Case b1: Left holds the marker.
+Right's assumed bid is $r\le\ell $.
+If Right ties Left's bid, i.e. $r=\ell$, then Left wins the bid by marker holdership.
 Right can deviate by lowering his bid.
 But this would not change the outcome, since, if it would, Left would have included the marker in a strict winning bid.
-(By assumption he does not gain by a potential increase of his bid.)
+In case $r<\ell$, Left remains the winner of the bid.

-Case, Left does not hold the marker: Then the winning is strict, and by assumption Right does not gain by outbidding Left.
-And, lowering the bid does not change the winner of the bid. \end{proof}
+Case b2: Left does not hold the marker.
+Then the winning of the bid is strict.
+If Right lower his bid then this will not change the winner of the bid, and he will keep the marker. \end{enumerate} Since no player has incentive to change the bid, we have proved that $(G, \tilde p)$ has a PSPE.
+And the correctness of the backward induction approach follows by the method of proof. \end{proof}